msmygit/YCSB/cassandra/README.md

 * `port`
   * CQL port for communicating with Cassandra cluster.
   * Default is `9042`.

+- `cassandra.scb_path`
+  File path for the Secure Connection Bundle (To connect with DataStax Astra DB)

 - `cassandra.keyspace`
   Keyspace name - must match the keyspace for the table created (see above).